matteeyao/apprenticeship/cloud/mod/SAA-CO2/README.md

 * VPC is part of the "Networking & Content Delivery" services

 * CloudFront is part of the "Networking & Content Delivery" services

+## Cloud Architecture Best Practices

+1. Design for failure and nothing fails

+  * Avoid single points of failure

+  * Multiple instances

+  * Multiple Availability Zones

+  * Separate single server into multiple tiered application where each server performs a single function, such as a separate web host and database server

+  * For Amazon RDS, use Multi-AZ feature

+2. Build security in every layer

+  * Encrypt Data at rest and in transit

+  * Enforce principle of least privilege in IAM

+  * Create a robust firewall by implementing both Security Groups and Network Access Control Lists (NACL)

+  * Consider advanced security features and services (Amazon Inspector, Guard Duty, and AWS Shield)

+3. Leverage different storage options

+  * Move static web assets to Amazon S3

+  * Use Amazon CloudFront to serve globally

+  * Store session state in DynamoDB

+  * Use ElastiCache between hosts and databases

+4. Implement elasticity

+  * Implement Auto Scaling policies

+  * Architect resiliency to reboot and relaunch

+  * Leverage managed services like Amazon S3 and Amazon DynamoDB

+5. Think parallel

+  * Scale horizontally, not vertically by adding more resources to a compute application rather than adding more power to compute resources

+  * Decouple compute from session/state

+  * Use Elastic Load Balancing

+  * Right-size your infrastructure

+6. Loose coupling sets you free

+  * Instead of a single, ordered workflow, use multiple queues

+  * Use Amazon Simple Queue Service and Simple Notification Service (SQS and SNS)

+  * Leverage existing services

+7. Don't fear constraints

+  * Rethink traditional constraints

+  * Need more RAM?
+Distribute load across a number of commodity instances

+  * Better IOPS for databases?

+    * Consider creating a Read Replica for your database and modifying your application to separate database reads from writes.

+  * Response to failure?